 Good music and singing are absolutely essential.
-Sing old hymns with which the people are familiar and can join with you.
+Sing old hymns with which the people are familiar and they will probably sing along.
 Do not sing lengthy songs or slow songs.
 Make certain that every song is lively and cheery.

 6. Preaching